 If you read What My Father Taught Me… you would know that I didn’t have the easiest upbringing.
 I grew up in an extremely toxic environment filled with fear, anxiety and uncertainty.
 I remember begging my mum to leave my dad.
 I had a nervous breakdown at the age of 13 which left me constantly wishing I lived somewhere else.
 I never got to witness my parents in love.
 I couldn’t understand other girls that adored their fathers.
 I had no idea what a ‘normal’ family looked like.
 I don’t write this for pity or to be negative.
-I am sharing this because now, I have the best opportunity to give our children everything I never had.
+I am sharing this because now, I have the best opportunity to give our child everything I never had.

 The same can be said for the ‘failed’ athlete/doctor/lawyer etc. in the mother or the father.
 Some parents push their children into careers they are not interested in as a way of living vicariously through them.
 This can place an enormous amount of pressure and unhappiness on a child who would rather paint than go to business school.
 There is nothing wrong with encouraging hobbies and passions but if you can see that your son or daughter isn’t interested, it is best not to force them to continue just because you didn’t get the same opportunities in life.